micuintus/harbour-Berlin-Vegan/README.md

-# Berlin-Vegan for SailfishOS and iOS
+# Berlin-Vegan for SailfishOS, iOS and Android

-Berlin-Vegan is a Qt-based cross-platform app for [SailfishOS](https://en.wikipedia.org/wiki/Sailfish_OS) and iOS.
+Berlin-Vegan is a Qt-based cross-platform app for [SailfishOS](https://en.wikipedia.org/wiki/Sailfish_OS), iOS and Android.

-There is also a [FOSS Android version](https://github.com/Berlin-Vegan/berlin-vegan-guide).
+There is also a [former version for Android](https://github.com/Berlin-Vegan/berlin-vegan-guide).

 With the Berlin-Vegan guide, you have got quick access to an overview of the vegan food and shopping possibilities in Berlin, Germany --- even while you are out and about.